antstorm/proposals/ruby/phase-1.md

 We thought about configuring the `Temporal::Client` with a namespace, similar to the Python SDK.
 It does bring the benefit of avoiding namespace to subsequent calls to the client.
 However we feel like it is an unjustified and artificial limitation that will impact some multi-tenant applications.
-Besides this can always be brought in a shape of a `NamespacedClient` if there's a need for it.
+Besides this can always be brought in the shape of a `NamespacedClient` if there's a need for it.

 ## Worker